 8. Wide Aperture

-An interesting use of a technique known as selective focus.
+In the image above you see an interesting use of a technique known as selective focus.
 Though this camera does not allow the use of a specialized selective focus lens and uses only a built-in camera based pre-set tool, the result is still there to be seen.
 A beautiful miniature photography effect!

 9. Narrow Aperture

 If for nothing else, I love this picture because of the over-abundance of yellow color.
 The f/9 setting on a 18-55mm kit lens does the rest to make this a lovable sharp landscape keeper.

 Again, an interesting shallow depth of field effect.
 Shot with an 85mm prime set at f/1.4.

 We hoped you enjoyed these ten examples of narrow aperture vs. wide aperture!

 Canon Wide Aperture Lens | Nikon Wide Aperture Lens

 The above shown Canon/Nikon prime lenses are lenses you should add to your standard DSLR kit/zoom lens to take pictures with a wider aperture (and get a great bokeh!).

 As an Amazon Associate we earn from qualifying purchases.
 Certain content that appears on PhotoWorkout.com comes from Amazon.
 This content is provided ‘as is’ and is subject to change or removal at any time.